Company formation in the Czech Republic

 How to choose a company name in the Czech Republic?

-The name should reflect the essence of your company’s activities, be clear and memorable.
-This will help potential customers immediately understand what services or products you offer.
+Correspondence to the type of company activities | The name should correspond to the type of activities of your company, be clear and memorable.
+This will help potential customers immediately understand what services or products you offer. |

-In the digital age, having a company website is an essential part of your business.
-Make sure that the domain in the zone is available for the selected name .cz or another suitable domain zone.
-You can do this using domain registration services.
+Verification of free domain name | In the digital era, having a company website is part and parcel of your business.
+Make sure that in the zone the domain is free for the name selected .cz or other appropriate domain zone.
+This is possible using services of domain registration. |

-Take into account the cultural and linguistic peculiarities of the Czech Republic.
-Avoid using words that may be misinterpreted or have negative connotations.
-In some cases, it may be advisable to choose a name that sounds good in both Czech and English, especially if you plan to work in the international market.
+Cultural and linguistic adaptation | Keep in mind the cultural and linguistic specificities of the Czech Republic.
+Avoid such words that might be misinterpreted or have a negative meaning.
+In some cases, it will be reasonable to select a name which sounds well in both Czech and English, having in mind further involvement in the international market. |

 Czech Republic Business Register

-Main function of the Business Register
+Main activity of the Business Register

 Registration process